-In 2001 CDOT began the Short-Grass Prairie Initiative (SGPI), a partnership amongst the Nature Conservancy, United States Fish and Wildlife (USFSW), and other federal agencies, to protect up to 50,000 acres of the short-grass prairie in eastern Colorado.
+In 2001 CDOT began the Short-Grass Prairie Initiative (SGPI), a partnership amongst the Nature Conservancy, United States Fish and Wildlife Service (USFWS), and other federal agencies, to protect up to 50,000 acres of the short-grass prairie in eastern Colorado.
 SGPI allows CDOT to offset project impacts by contributing to the creation of similar habitat elsewhere in the State that have been created through the SGPI.
-CPW is responsible for protecting and preserving the State's fish and wildlife resources through http://www.landscope.org/colorado/priorities/cnhp\pca/ conservation, recreation, and wildlife management activities.
-Colorado Senate Bill 13-40 requires any agency of the State to obtain wildlife certification from CPW when the agency plans construction in any stream or its bank or tributaries.
-Certification is provided by CPW if the construction plans demonstrate appropriate mitigation measures to eliminate or diminish adverse effects to such streams or their banks or tributaries.
+CPW is responsible for protecting and preserving the State's fish and wildlife resources through conservation, recreation, and wildlife management activities.17